SrMorrris/Arduino-USB-Midi-Pedalboard/README.md

 ![GOOD_ONE specialone](https://user-images.githubusercontent.com/80991642/187542768-761e2a9a-888d-495d-858f-04d92f0e5002.jpg)

-Maybe you barely watch it in this pictures , because it's a very small and tiny chip, it's near or closer to the usb-female conector, but there's a very small chip and one ICSP port, attached to this chip.
+Maybe, you will barely watch it in this pictures , because it's a very small and tiny chip, it's near or closer to the usb-female conector, but there's a very small chip and one ICSP port, attached to this chip.

+(see green words in the picture, "ICSP for 16U2 USB interface", in the ARDUINO MEGA picture, the left one)

 - This MEGA board can't be flashed into HIDUINO (CH340G chip, there's no atmel16u2/atmel8u2 usb-chip):

 ![bad one horror inferno](https://user-images.githubusercontent.com/80991642/187542835-87f0bee2-9d14-4733-a547-2bef17d00b21.jpg)

-This it's the wrong one (for hiduino), there it's a "quartz crystal 12 mhz" next to the CH340G chip.. maybe the atmel 2560 chip it's a good one.. but this board can't be flashed into hiduino...you will need another  pc-programs (like hairless,loopbe1, midi-yoke, etc..) in order to get usb-midi-comunication and everything will works fine in your DAW or plugin.
+This it's the wrong one (for hiduino), there's a "quartz crystal 12 mhz" next to the CH340G chip.. maybe the atmel 2560 chip it's a good one.. but this board can't be flashed into hiduino...you will need another  pc-programs (like hairless,loopbe1, midi-yoke, etc..) in order to get usb-midi comunication and everything will works fine in your DAW or plugin.

-If you use another boards like Arduino Leonardo or Teensy,Arduino pro-micro, etc.. you don't need to flash your board, you will only need to upload one sketch for achieve the USB-MIDI comunication.
+If you use another boards like Arduino Leonardo or Teensy or the Arduino pro-micro, etc.. you don't need to flash your board, you will only need to upload one sketch for achieve the USB-MIDI comunication.
 (You only have to add one line or include a library into your sketch, and that`s it).

 Or maybe you prefer to build your own arduino board , with atmel 328 or 1284 chips, etc..